The Price of Sovereignty: Funding UK Defense Before It’s Too Late

 This not only stimulates the economy, but also provides an incredible strategic advantage!

-If we are truly committed to long-term security, we need to strategically allocate our defence budget.
+If we are truly committed to long-term security, we need to strategically allocate our defense budget.
 This means prioritising investment in homegrown, sovereign technology that fosters greater independence and reduces reliance on foreign supply chains.
 We should actively support British businesses that are developing truly innovative solutions appropriate for conflict as it is fought today.
-We must prioritise and increase investment in AI, cybersecurity, autonomy, and other emerging technologies that are likely to shape the future of defence – and ensure they reach the front line at the speed of relevance.
+We must prioritize and increase investment in AI, cybersecurity, autonomy, and other emerging technologies that are likely to shape the future of defense – and ensure they reach the front line at the speed of relevance.
 There’s little value in a tank rolling off the production line years after it’s become obsolete.

 In doing so, the UK has the opportunity to create a sustainable ecosystem where innovation thrives, start-ups succeed, and national security is advanced in tandem with economic growth.